-- Mind-Body-Soul support groups in Pittsburg and Bay Point throughout the year with topics such as "Depression and Stress", "Maintaining Emotional Well Being", "Guide to Vitamins and Minerals in Fresh Foods", "Self-Care (Physical, Emotional, Mental and Spiritual)". - Several community health / mental health workshops throughout the vear. - 100% of the participants in the Mind-Body-Soul peer health education support groups reported and increased wellness (wellbeing) within fiscal year 2015/2016. - Participants in AA Wellness Program received navigational support for their service referral needs.
+- Mind-Body-Soul support groups in Pittsburg and Bay Point throughout the year with topics such as "Depression and Stress", "Maintaining Emotional Well Being", "Guide to Vitamins and Minerals in Fresh Foods", "Self-Care (Physical, Emotional, Mental and Spiritual)". - Several community health / mental health workshops throughout the year. - 100% of the participants in the Mind-Body-Soul peer health education support groups reported and increased wellness (wellbeing). - Participants in AA Wellness Program received navigational support for their service referral needs.